 Become a legally informed healthcare leader

 Professionals involved in healthcare delivery must navigate an increasingly complex and daunting legal terrain.
-The Legal Aspects of Canadian Healthcare Delivery Certificate offers a five-day, customized learning experience that centres on the intersection of law and the Canadian healthcare system.
-This intensive program explores fundamental legal rules underpinning the daily professional lives of healthcare providers and individuals in management and leadership positions.
+The Legal Aspects of Canadian Healthcare Delivery offers a five-day, customized learning experience that centres on the intersection of law and the Canadian healthcare system.
+This in-person intensive program explores fundamental legal rules highly relevant to the daily lives of healthcare leaders and providers.
+The Certificate is offered by Dalhousie’s School of Health Administration, and was developed in collaboration with the Schulich School of Law and the Dalhousie Health Law Institute.

 You will emerge from this program equipped to operate effectively and comfortably within a rapidly evolving legal environment, able to distinguish yourself as a legally-informed leader in your organization.